Performing arts inspire, delight and engage people of all ages.

 Concerts & Performances FAQs

-All seats are reserved for Sun Valley Museum of Art's winter Performing Arts concerts.
+All seats are reserved for Sun Valley Museum of Art's Performing Arts Residency Concert Series.
 Series purchasers get first access to tickets and the sooner you purchase, the better your seats.
 Concerts will have a premium seating area as well as a regular priced seating area.
 Tickets cannot be refunded or exchanged.

 Please remember that SVMoA’s events are shared experiences.
 We ask that you be respectful to those seated near you and to the performers, staff and volunteers.
 Photography, smoking, talking during performances, and the use of cell phones are not permitted.
 Patrons who are disruptive, disrespectful or inebriated before, during or after a performance, will be asked to leave the venue and will not receive a refund.